sibyl229/stat540-2014-gao-wensi/hw2/homework2.md

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7.png)

+Darker color here means stronger correlation between the corresponding pair of samples. b1 are more correlated with c1 and c3, opposite of b1's labeled group.
+Similarly for c2, more correlated to samples of the oppositely labeled samples.

 iv.
 Scatterplot the six data samples with respect to the first two principal components and label the samples.